dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 have my Zagreb-bound F-16s home and reloaded in an hour and a half.
 Will this be enough?
 We shall see...

----
+\---

-Wild Weasel Foxbats over Hungary!
+Wild Weasel Foxbats over Hungary\!
 Something big's definitely coming....

----
+\---

 A long weekend means plenty of time for Command, so...